mabhay3420/lex-search/README.md

 ### 3. (Optional) Discord bot:
 a.
 Go to backend : `cd backend`

 b.
 Fill DISCORD_BOT_TOKEN and DISCORD_CLIENT_ID in .env file `cp .env.example .env`

 c.
 (Optional) To summarize using `chatgpt` Fill `OPENAI_API_KEY` with your api key and set `USE_CHAT_GPT` to some non empty value say `1`

-c. activate venv `source venv/bin/activate`
+d. activate venv `source venv/bin/activate`

-d.
+e.
 Run bot:  `python bot.py`

 The bot should have access to read and send messages in the server.